sematext/docs/docs/logs/field-types.md

 Use this type for all date and time fields.
 One such field is @timestamp, which contains log event creation time.
 See [examples](supported-date-formats).

-## Geo-Point
+## Geo

-Geo-point data type accepts latitude-longitude pairs, which can be used to store information about the geographical location of a point.
-This can be used to search log events geographically or by distance from a central point.
-This can be useful on dashboards presenting maps, for example.
+Geo data type accepts an IP address, which can be used to store information about the geographical location.
+Sematext Logs will enrich this data by fetching the country and continent of this IP address.

+This can be used to search log events geographically or by distance.
+It's useful on dashboards presenting maps, for example.

-Example of a `geo` field which has geo-point type:
+Example of a `geo` field:

     curl -XPOST https://logsene-receiver.sematext.com/<token>/example/ -d '{
-      "geoip": {
-        "location" : {
+      "geo": {
-          "lat": 52.40,
-          "lon": 16.93
-        }
+        "ip": "78.88.0.125"
       },
       "message": "Hello from Sematext!"
     }'

+In Sematext Logs it will be enriched and look like this:

+    "geo": {
+      "ip": "78.88.0.125",
+      "country_iso_code": "PL",
+      "continent_name": "Europe"
+    }

 **Note:**